MechanicalRabbit/PrettyPrinting.jl/README.md

 ```

 PrettyPrinting knows how to format tuples, vectors, and dictionaries.
 Other
-data types should implement `PrettyPrinting.tile()` as shown in the
+data types should implement the function `tile()` as described in the
 [**documentation**][doc-dev-url].